Green Taxonomy Needs to Be Strengthened to Drive Energy Transition

 The existence of the Green Taxonomy version 1.0 serves as a common guide to find out which economic activities are harmful and not harmful to the environment.
 The presence of the Green Taxonomy is expected to be able to encourage the acceleration of energy transition financing that supports environmental protection and mitigation efforts, as well as climate change adaptation, in line with Indonesia's commitment to net zero emissions.

-Herni Ramdlaningrum, Program Manager of the Association Prakarsa, considers that the Green Taxonomy 1.0 issued by the OJK, emerged from an increase in global awareness regarding the importance of sustainability aspects.
+Herni Ramdlaningrum, Program Manager of Perkumpulan Prakarsa, assessed that the Green Taxonomy 1.0 issued by OJK emerged from the increasing global awareness regarding the importance of sustainability aspects.
 The financial industry itself is an important actor in achieving the climate change and sustainable development agenda.
-However, there are several important notes that need to be underlined regarding Green Taxonomy in Indonesia.
-“By using the “red light” label (red, yellow, green), the yellow sub-sector is considered a compromise and potentially misleading.”
-Herni explained.
+However, there are several important notes that need to be underlined regarding the Green Taxonomy in Indonesia.
+"By using the labeling of "red light" (red, yellow, green), the yellow sub-sector is considered a compromise and potentially misleading," explained Herni.

 According to him, Green Taxonomy 1.0 also still has weaknesses in terms of the dimensions of inclusiveness, gender equality, and human rights enforcement.
 "OJK must take a firm position regarding several sectors that are still labeled yellow because it will be counter-productive to its energy transition agenda." he explained.